 Ps This photo is not the Sydney 1981 Anzac Day March....and I have no idea who the red circled person is!

-I am a documentary filmmaker, writer, film valuer and Research Associate UTS.
+I am a documentary filmmaker, writer, film valuer and Honorary Research Associate in the School of Communication, Faculty of Arts and Social Sciences, UTS.

 I am currently working on an archival project: ‘memory=film', drawn from my Super8 collection (1976-2003); and developing an essay-memoir about neo-colonising in the Kimberley, ‘Notes From a Dry Town’.
 My previous documentary was Island Home Country, produced as a doctorate at UTS, released on ABC TV and local and international film festivals.
 My documentaries are available online (VOD) at